gaucho-labs/tailwind-fuse/README.md

-# Tailwind Utilities (for Rust)
+# Tailwind Utils (for Rust)

-Two main utilities are included in this crate:
+Two main utils are included in this crate:

 1. Tailwind Merge: A utility to merge tailwind classes into a single class.
     > Inspired by [Tailwind Merge](https://github.com/dcastil/tailwind-merge)